1. Sandbox

 "But it was not to be.
 Sofia Immal, caught in the very center of the press, reached her hand toward the heavens and with one desperate prayer she called forth her magic.
 Suddenly a blazing and brilliant light engulfed the entirety of the battlefield, blinding the enemy and crippling them with immense fright, yet the light proved completely harmless to each and every Gildan.
 The tide turned.
 The embattled Gildans fought their way free of the encirclement, and the enemy gave way to panicked flight.
 Salvation for the Gildan army!
 Yet at great cost, for Sofia Immal, once the battle was done, fell dead on the spot, and her brilliant light faded along with her.

 "Her story, once word of it arrived back in Gild, so enamored the people to her selfless sacrifice that the Church of Jura with all possible haste proclaimed her a Saint.
 And Saints are no mere mortals, but demi-gods, imbued with divine essence.
 Saint Sofia's magic, therefore, was not only permissible by Jura, but it is the solemn belief of many that Regel himself had marked her for greatness on that fateful day at the Vardun Forks.
-He made her an incarnation of his divine will upon Arethil, and called her to the Fields of Emir once her work was dutifully done.
+He made her an incarnation of his divine will upon Arethil, and called her to the Fields of Duzen once her work was dutifully done.
 And no disappointment was Sofia to the God in whom she and all Gildans give their faith."

 Praetors

-Praetors are warriors and statesmen, those who are born with anti-magic ability and they who serve in spiritual effect as paladins of Regel and in practical effect as the linchpins against the blasphemy of magic.
+Praetors are warriors and statesmen, those who are born with anti-magic ability and they who serve in spiritual effect as paladins of Regel and in practical effect as the linchpins of Gild's efforts against the blasphemy of magic.
 Highly respected in Gildan society, it is near unanimously considered a blessing to be found to have anti-magic ability; and indeed, for the Insanlar from whom the majority of Praetors of course come, serving as a Praetor is quite often a way to elevate the status of oneself and one's family which might not have been so feasible otherwise.

 From here, there are generally four routes that these newly christened Praetors choose: entering the realm of political service, military service, religious service, civil service, or some mixture of the four as it pleases their aptitudes/preferences or as needs of the nation arise.